time-series-machine-learning/tsml-eval/_uea_experiments/ada/ada_python.md

 Create a new environment with a name of your choice.
 Replace PYTHON_VERSION with 3.10 for CPU jobs and 3.8 for GPU jobs.

->conda create -n ENVNAME python=PYTHON_VERSION
+>conda create -n ENV_NAME python=PYTHON_VERSION

 Activate the new environment.

->conda activate ENVNAME
+>conda activate ENV_NAME

 Your environment should be listed now when you use the following command:

 >conda info --envs

-__Tip__: instead of running the module, source, and conda activate commands every time, if the following line is added to the .bashrc file everything is done in one step (command ALIASNAME):
+__Tip__: instead of running the module, source, and conda activate commands every time, if the following line is added to the .bashrc file everything is done in one step (command ALIAS_NAME):

-> alias ALIASNAME="module add python/anaconda/2019.10/3.7; source /gpfs/software/ada/python/anaconda/2019.10/3.7/etc/profile.d/conda.sh; conda activate ENVNAME;"
+> alias ALIAS_NAME="module add python/anaconda/2019.10/3.7; source /gpfs/software/ada/python/anaconda/2019.10/3.7/etc/profile.d/conda.sh; conda activate ENV_NAME;"

-Note that this ALIASNAME has to be run after the interactive.
+Note that this ALIAS_NAME has to be run after the interactive.

 ### 5 Install package and dependencies